Working as a crew member on a Superyacht has some incredible perks…

 Chief Stewardess salary – €2,800 to €7,000+

 The Chief Stewardess is responsible for the interior of the Superyacht.
-Attention to detail, elegance,
+Attention to detail, elegance, and cleanliness is paramount for this role.

 Moreover, you will be required to perform duties discreetly and anticipate the requests and demands of guests, as well as manage your team of Stewardesses.
-A managerial background in hospitality will therefore help for this role.
+A managerial background in hospitality will, therefore, help for this role.

 Generally, the Chief Stewardess will have gained previous experience in an entry-level Stewardess role and fully understands the functions of a working Superyacht.